Stop Dr. Web Antivirus Update Emails

 URI: addthis.com/js/250/addthis_widget.js

 The thing that hurt more was, Chrome and Firefox were behaving properly.
-I spent some time Googling the error but found nothing interesting.
+I spent some time searching the error but found nothing interesting.
 I gave up on that front and decided to have a peek in the AddThis JavaScript.

 A bit more look around, I found something very interesting.
 IE7 has some scoping issue and it was picking up ‘my’ variable instead of AddThis counterpart (in my case it was variable called “c” that I had declared in my own JavaScript that was causing the problem).

-Change the variable in your own javascript code to anything else and we all can live happily ever after.
+Change the variable in your own JavaScript code to anything else and we all can live happily ever after.